 The framework engages the right to privacy by permitting the use and disclosure of credit reporting information where it is directly relevant to an individual’s credit worthiness and ensures credit providers have a fuller picture of the financial situation of a consumer.
 These amendments support the allocation of credit and the ability of individuals to engage in society, while ensuring the privacy of individuals is respected.

 The intrusion on individual privacy posed by the use and disclosure of credit reporting information is mitigated by the safeguards put in place by Part IIIA of the Privacy Act which restricts the types of credit information that may be disclosed by Credit Reporting Bodies (CRBs), the circumstances in which that information may be disclosed by a CRB to Credit Providers (CPs) and affected information recipients and their handling of that information.
 The CR Code 2025 further defines these protections to ensure that information is only used for certain purposes, by certain entities.
-The CR Code 2025 facilitates an efficient credit reporting system in accordance with the objects of the Privacy Act, specifically under s 2A(e) of the Privacy Act which states that the objects of the Privacy Act include to facilitate an efficient credit reporting system while ensuring that the privacy of individuals is respected.
+The CR Code 2025 facilitates an efficient credit reporting system in accordance with the objects of the Privacy Act, specifically under subsection 2A(e) of the Privacy Act which states that the objects of the Privacy Act include to facilitate an efficient credit reporting system while ensuring that the privacy of individuals is respected.
 The CR Code 2025 continues to provide necessary safeguards that ensure credit information is used and disclosed only where it properly reflects the credit worthiness of the individual.
 These safeguards include:

 correct reporting of credit information for victims of fraud and individuals facing circumstances beyond their control,